The 2021-2022 Graduate Assistantship Application is now closed.

 Graduate Area Coordinators

-Compensation includes campus-housing accommodations and an annual stipend paid over the 9-month period.
+Compensation includes campus-housing accommodations and an annual stipend of $1,300 paid over the 9-month period.

 Graduate Student Workers

 Hourly compensation and weekly time commitment specific to each role.